mediassumani/Notebook/ComputerOrgAndArchitecture/README.md

 ### Chapter 1 - Introduction

-* Computer Organization - Addresses issues such as control signals, signaling methods, and memory types.
+* <b>Computer Organization</b> - Addresses issues such as control signals, signaling methods, and memory types.
 How does a comp. work?
-* Computer Architecture - Focuses on the structure and behavior of the computer system.
+* <b>Computer Architecture</b> - Focuses on the structure and behavior of the computer system.
 How do I design a computer?
-* Principle of Equivalence of Hardware and Sofware - <i>any task done by software can also be done using hardware, and any hardware operation performed directly by hardware can be done using software.</i>
+* <b>Principle of Equivalence of Hardware and Sofware</b> - <i>any task done by software can also be done using hardware, and any hardware operation performed directly by hardware can be done using software.</i>
+* <b>Bus</b> - Responsible for all data movement internal to the computer.
+* <b>Ports</b>

 #### Basicl Level components needed to build a computing system: